Arazm1/Arazm1/README.md

 ## **About me**

-I am a student at Metropolia University of Applied Sciences, studying Information and Communication Technology.
+I am a student of **Information and Communication Technology** at Metropolia University of Applied Sciences, majoring in **Software Engineering**.